Caiga Quien Caiga: Spain

 The Spanish version was broadcast by Telecinco from 1996 to 2008 (except in 2003 and 2004 when the show was cancelled), by La Sexta from May 2008 to December 2008, and by Cuatro in 2010.
 The first period (1996 to 2002) was produced by GloboMedia, while Cuatro Cabezas was in charge from 2002 to 2010.

 In their first stage, the show was hosted by El Gran Wyoming.
 Some of the reporters (like Pablo Carbonell) were already experienced TV journalists, while the rest started their television careers in CQC such as Javier Martin and Arturo Valls.
+During this first run, the show featured a house band led by Wyoming's longtime collaborator Maestro Reverendo.
 Despite enjoying a high rating and the numerous awards given to the programme and its presenter, Telecinco decided to cancel the show at the end of 2002 alleging business reasons.
 On the weeks after the cancellation was announced, the program experienced a rise in its audience rating.
-The announcement was made after the reporters suggested to include a section about Ana Botella, wife of the former Spanish prime minister, though Telecinco denied that the cancellation had any connection to that.
+The announcement was made after the reporters suggested to include a section about Ana Botella, wife of then-Prime Minister José María Aznar, although Telecinco claimed the cancellation's reasons were unrelated to that incident.

 In 2005 the programme returned to Telecinco, this time hosted by Manel Fuentes, Arturo Valls, Eduardo Aldán and Deborah Ombres as the first woman in the cast.
-The good ratings made the show renew their contracts for a second season, hosted by Arturo Valls, Manel Fuentes and Juan Ramón Bonet (Juanra) with the reporter cast of Toni Garrido, Fernando González (Gonzo) and Christian Gálvez, having also Arturo Valls as reporter.
+The good ratings made the show renew their contracts for a second season, hosted by Arturo Valls, Manel Fuentes and Juanra Bonet with the reporter cast of Toni Garrido, Fernando González (Gonzo) and Christian Gálvez, having also Arturo Valls as reporter.
 In the third season, Toni Garrido was replaced by Eugeni Alemany and Francisco Rodríguez was introduced after winning a contests of reporters; later Christian Gálvez left the programme for another projects in Telecinco and Maldo made his appearance in the team of reporters.
-The fourth season, which began in Autumn 2007, had Manel Fuentes, Juan Ramón Bonet and Leandro Rivera as hosts, the latter in replacement of Arturo Valls.
+Fuentes and Bonet returned to host the fourth season, which began in Autumn 2007, with Leandro Rivera replacing Arturo Valls.